Skip to Content

 What’s in Sweet Chili Sauce?

-The recipe for sweet chili sauce relies on a handful of basic ingredients that come together to create its distinctive flavor profile.
+The recipe for sweet chili sauce just needs a combination of a few handfuls of basic ingredients to create its distinctive flavor profile.
 Here’s a breakdown of what you’ll typically find in a bottle of sweet chili sauce:

 Substitution for sweet chili sauce